Can Sleep Apnea Cause Migraines

 – A headache that resolves within 4 hours

 There are several factors that can contribute to nighttime migraines.
 In particular, unhealthy sleep habits can elevate the severity of migraines.
 A study involving 147 women who suffered from migraine attacks was conducted to determine the relation between sleep and migraines.
 Of the 147 participants, not a single one reported feeling rejuvenated after waking up; instead, they all complained about disturbed sleep due to the throbbing pain.
 However, a follow-up study was conducted that revealed that the patients experienced less intense and less frequent migraines when they changed their sleep habits, including improving their sleep hygiene.
 Migraine attacks that come on during sleep appear during the REM (Rapid Eye Movement) stage, about five to six hours after sleep begins.
 Inadequate sleep causes an insufficient production of serotonin and dopamine which can lead to migraine attacks during sleep.
-If you are experiencing migraines during sleep, come to Koala® Center for Sleep & TMJ Disorders for professional diagnosis and treatment.
+If you are experiencing migraines during sleep, come to Koala® Center For Sleep & TMJ Disorders for professional diagnosis and treatment.
 We can help you figure out what is causing your migraines and address the underlying cause for long-term relief.
-To provide care for as many people as possible, Koala® Center for Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Columbia, MO; Wausau, WI; and El Paso, TX.
-To find out which Koala® Center for Sleep & TMJ Disorders is closest to you, visit our Locations page!
+To provide care for as many people as possible, Koala® Center For Sleep & TMJ Disorders has convenient locations near you in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+To find out which Koala® Center For Sleep & TMJ Disorders is closest to you, visit our Locations page!
 We look forward to serving you!